Garage Beer just launched its season-long "American Summer" push that comes with music, giveaways, and a partnership with Utz Cheese Balls.

 Our Take: Can the Past Be a Marketing Framework?

-It tackles a specific point in time that many Americans can relate to.
+The brand picks a specific point in time that many Americans can relate to.

 The music, the cars, the backyard imagery, and even the humor aren't new.

-But it still strikes a chord among consumers who long for those summer days in the garage.
+The combination still strikes a chord among consumers who long for those summer days in the garage.

 Explore DesignRush’s selection of the top brand strategy agencies to turn existing brand equity into something that still lands.